Home

 4 Facts About Apple II

 • The Apple II’s central processor unit was based on a MOS 6502 CPU.
-It came with 4 KB of RAM, but it could be increased to 48 KB.
-In addition, it came with a BASIC interpreter and the ability to support graphics and a color monitor.
+It came with 4 KB of RAM, which could be increased to 48 KB.
+In addition, it came with a BASIC interpreter, the ability to support graphics and a color monitor.

 • Apple first introduced external storage on cassette tape but later added an external floppy disc drive.
 The Apple II’s eight expansion slots on the motherboard were one of the most crucial features.
-These allowed consumers to add cards from Apple and a slew of other vendors who immediately sprung up.
+These allowed consumers to add cards from Apple and several other vendors that immediately sprung up.
 The boards were floppy disc controllers, SCSI cards, video cards, and CP/M or PASCAL emulator cards.

 • The video controller outputs NTSC composite video suitable for display on a TV monitor or a conventional TV set through a separate RF modulator, with 40 columns by 24 lines of upper-case-only, monochrome text on the screen.

-• The first computer spreadsheet, Visicalc for this computer, was released in 1979 by Software Arts.
-This “killer application” was immensely popular, resulting in a large number of Apple II purchases.
-The computer was improved and upgraded multiple times.
-Over 2 million computers had been sold by the time the Macintosh was released in 1984.
+• Software Arts released the first computer spreadsheet, Visicalc for this computer, in 1979.
+This “killer application” was immensely popular, resulting in many Apple II purchases.
+The laptop was improved and upgraded multiple times.
+Over 2 million computers had been sold when the Macintosh was released in 1984.

 The History of Apple II Computer: What to know

-Stephen Gary “Woz” Wozniak (born August 11, 1950 in San Jose, California) is an American computer engineer, a legendary person in the world of computers.
-And the main reason for this remarkable recognition is the computer Apple II (often written as Apple ][).
+Stephen Gary “Woz” Wozniak (born August 11, 1950, in San Jose, California) is an American computer engineer and a legendary figure in the world of computers.
+The main reason for this remarkable recognition is the computer Apple II (often written as Apple ][).
 By the end of its production in 1993, somewhere between five and six million Apple II series computers (including approximately 1.25 million Apple IIGS models) had been produced.

 The computer was an 8-bit computer believed to be the pioneer of home microcomputers in the world.
 Steve Wozniak was principally responsible for its design; Steve Jobs directed the creation of the computer’s foam-molded plastic case, while Rod Holt created the switching power supply.
-It was launched at the 1977 West Coast Computer Faire by Jobs and Wozniak.
+Jobs and Wozniak launched it at the 1977 West Coast Computer Faire.
 It was Apple’s first consumer-oriented computer, aimed at American households rather than companies or commercial use.

 Apple II Computer Versions: Each Edition

-Many versions of Apple II computers were introduced, including Apple II plus, Apple IIc, Apple IIe, Apple IIGs, Apple IIc plus.
-The Apple II was followed by the Apple II plus, which was discontinued in 1981.
+Many versions of Apple II computers were introduced, including the Apple II Plus, Apple IIc, Apple IIe, Apple IIGs, and Apple IIc plus.
+The Apple II was followed by the Apple II plus, discontinued in 1981.
 Over six million devices had been sold by 1984.

 Apple II plus

-This was the first improved version of Apple II having many improvements.
+This was the first version of Apple II that had many improvements.
 The II+ was virtually identical to the original II, except for better graphics and disk-booting capability in the ROM and the elimination of the 2k 6502 assembler/disassembler to make way for the floating-point BASIC.
-During 1980–81, RAM prices plummeted, and all II+ machines shipped with a full 48k of memory already installed.
+During 1980–81, RAM prices plummeted, and all II+ machines shipped with a full 48k of memory installed.

 Apple IIe

-Modified version having 64K RAM along with MOS 6502 or 65C02 CPU at 1 MHz.
-This version was launched in 1983.
-This was the most used and sold Apple II improved version.
-It holds the record for being the longest-lived Apple computer of all time, having been manufactured and marketed for nearly 11 years with just minimal alterations.
+The modified version, launched in 1983, has 64K RAM and a MOS 6502 or 65C02 CPU at 1 MHz.
+It was the most used and sold Apple II improved version.
+It is the longest-lived Apple computer, having been manufactured and marketed for nearly 11 years with minimal alterations.

 Apple IIc